acomito/expo-to-appstore-checklist/README.md

 ### Waiting for IPA file to download...

 * run `exp build:status` to check on status. keep doing this until eventually it will return the URL
+* copy paste that URL into your browser, it should automatically download the ipa file
+* this file is what you will upload to the apple store

 ### Test it on fastlane's pilot [SECTION UNDER CONSTRUCTION, MOVE TO NEXT]: